rgf2004/easypump/README.md

 ## Donations :moneybag:

-If you want to me, you can donate to:
+If you want you can donate to:

 ```
 - [ Bitcoin ] 1PfnwEdmU3Ki9htakiv4tciPXzo49RRkai